matyoo-timoti/matyoo-timoti/README.md

 - 👋 Hi, I’m @matyoo-timoti
 - 👀 I like reading manga, watching anime and movies.
-- 🌱 I’m currently learning Java, VB, MySQL, and React JS.
+- 🌱 I’m currently learning Typescript and Svelt.

 <!---
 matyoo-timoti/matyoo-timoti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.